PyVRP/PyVRP/docs/source/dev/new_vrp_variants.rst

 In the case of prize-collecting, it was the latter: we added support for evaluating (and applying) moves that inserted a client into the solution, or removed a client from it.
 The required evaluation logic was easy to write by looking at the implementation of :class:`~pyvrp.search._search.Exchange10`.

-With those changes in place, an basic implementation supporting the new VRP variant is typically already functional.
+With those changes in place, a basic implementation supporting the new VRP variant is typically already functional.
 This is more than sufficient for an initial patch, so please open a pull request around this time.
 To get that pull request merged, two more things are required: